 Benefits and Drawbacks Collateralized Debt Obligation (CDO)

 - The biggest benefit of CDOs is that it allows banks and financial institutions to sell their debt.
-This, in turn, free-up their capital that they can re-invest or give it as a loan.
+This, in turn, free up their capital that they can re-invest or give as a loan.

 - Another benefit is that it allows banks to convert a relatively illiquid asset into a relatively liquid asset.